gwuhaolin/koa-chrome-render/README.md

 - `script`: `string` is an option param. inject script source to evaluate when page on load

 also koa-chrome-render will read:
-- `referrer` from request HTTP headers and attach to chrome-render's request
+- `headers` from request HTTP headers and attach to chrome-render's request
 - `cookies` from request HTTP headers and attach to chrome-render's request

 ## Dependencies